 Ports have long been gateways for global trade and are critical to economies around the world.
 They are hubs of economic activity; they are also major sources of ship pollution, vehicle emissions, dust and noise.
 Ports are often close to heavily populated urban areas – which can mean exposing millions of inhabitants to additional pollution.
-As city environmental agencies look to improve air quality, ports are becoming a target for air pollution control measures.
+As city environmental agencies look to improve air quality, air pollution from ships and ports stimulates control measures.

 Shipping vessels with engines run on heavy fuel oil.
 Heavy fuel oil is much cheaper than the petrol used in land transport, but it also has a high polluting impact.
 The SO2 content of Heavy Fuel Oil is 2700 times higher than road fuel!
 In developed countries SO2 emissions have been dropping so that now SO2 pollution is rare in urban environments.
 The main SO2 source remaining is from ships coming into port.

 In addition to ships, ports contain a vast array of diesel powered machinery: straddle carriers, terminal tractors, reach lifters.
 Diesel powered engines result in elevated emission of various pollutants.
 They also make a lot of noise, another form of pollution.
 Added to the shipping emissions this makes ports a significant net contributor to pollution in large port cities.

 Finally, ports handle large amounts of bulk materials e.g. aggregates, foodstuffs, fertilizer and wood products.
 These materials in dry and windy conditions inevitably result in dust drifting into neighboring areas.
 Dust, because it can be seen and felt by affected people, can be a major nuisance.
 These materials can often be smelly, which further upsets the neighbors.

 This pollution causes an array of environmental impacts, can seriously affect the health of workers and contributes significantly to regional air pollution from ships and ports.